yellowmessenger/documentation/docs/updates/overview.md

 ##### 1. ITSM Automation
-This template allows users to create a ticket, check ticket status and connect with an agent.
+This template allows bot users to create a ticket, check ticket status, and connect with an agent.
 Click [here](https://cloud.yellow.ai/marketplace/df8632122f795dda899df38ff1dddb16) to use the template.

-##### 2. Session based Authentication using OTP
+##### 2. Session based authentication using OTP
 This template is used to authenticate the user using OTP and keep them authenticated until a certain period of inactivity.
 Click [here](https://cloud.yellow.ai/marketplace/d48194ebfbf15dc51f5b9e5deba41c56) to use the template.

 ##### 3. IT service desk
 This template allows users to raise ticket and contact support for laptop/system related issues, login issues, etc. Click [here](https://cloud.yellow.ai/marketplace/bad34a3a53f8a828ba6c073e87e21bfc) to use the template.

-##### 4. FAQ automation using Document cognition
+##### 4. FAQ automation using document cognition
 This template is designed to demonstrate the document cognition feature supported by Yellow.ai.
 Click [here](https://cloud.yellow.ai/marketplace/3f67de2d7976a3c1a0c729cbec24c26d) to use the template.

 ##### 5. New course registration(send an email notification)